Modelling Change

 }

-Another big code drop but we won't go through all of it, instead we will look at the more interesting parts.
+Another sizable code drop, but we won't go through all of it; instead, we will focus on the more interesting parts.

 lazy var validator: EditProfileValidator = {